- Patient & Visitor Information

 Education and Prevention

-Because early detection is a woman's best defense against breast cancer, the Palmetto Health Breast Center devotes many resources to educating women about the disease.
-Through educational initiatives and community events such as our annual Walk for , we're spreading the word about the importance of breast self-exams, mammograms and research.
+Because early detection is a woman's best defense against breast cancer, our team at Palmetto Health Breast Center devotes many resources to educating women about the disease.
+Through educational programs and community events like our annual Walk for Life/Race for Life, we're raising awareness about the importance of self-exams, mammograms and research.

-The most common malignancy in women is breast cancer.
-Nationally, about 182,460 women and 1,990 men will develop breast cancer this year.
+The most common cancer in women is breast cancer.
+Nationally, about 231,840 women and 2,350men will develop breast cancer this year.
 Breast cancer ranks second among cancer deaths in women.
-In South Carolina, an estimated 2,600 cases of female breast cancer will be diagnosed this year.
-When breast cancer is detected early, the five-year survival rate is greater than 95 percent.
+This year an estimated 3,820 cases of female breast cancer will be diagnosed in South Carolina.
+The five-year survival rate for early detection is 99 percent.

-Anything that increases your chance of getting cancer is a risk factor.
-Anything that decreases your chance of developing cancer is cancer prevention.
-If you want to self-assess your risk factors, take the free, online Breast Cancer Risk Assessment.
-To learn more about your genetic risk, call the University of South Carolina Department of Genetic Counseling at (1-800 or 803) 545-5700, extension 5.
+If you want to self-assess your risk factors, take this free, online Breast Cancer Risk Assessment.
+To learn more about your genetic risk, call the University of South Carolina School of Medicine’s Department of Genetic Counseling at 1-803-545-5700, extension 5.